Ahmad-A2020/reading-notes/Code 201 Reading Notes/class-04.md

 - **containing or parent element**: If one block-level element sits inside another block-level element then the outer box is known as the containing or parent element.
 - It is common to group a number of elements together inside a `<div>`.

-- CSS has the following positioning  schemes that allow you to control the layout of a page, on which you can specify using the position
+- CSS has the following positioning  schemes that allow you to control the layout of a page, on which you can specify using the position property :
-property:
    - normal flow positioning (position:static): This the default browser window scheme.
    -  relative positioning (position:relative): moves an element in relation to where it would have been in normal flow.